iamdcj/javascripts/paradigms/functional/side-effects/README.md

 ### Why should we avoid side-effects?

-As stated above, side-effects are not predictable; there is always a a chance that the function may return a different value, based on a side-effect being present in the function.
+As stated above, side-effects are not predictable; there is always a chance that the function may return a different value, based on a side-effect being present in the function.

-Our functions need to be [pure](../pure-functions), side-effects ensure that our functions are impure; **non-deterministic**.
+**Side-effects result in, non-deterministic, impure functions.**